-- 2.1.
-Matthew Hamlyn noted that a full balanced scorecard had not been produced that month, by agreement with Directors General.
-Monthly financial outturn information had been circulated separately. - 2.2.
-The Chairman reported increased interest among Members in the savings programme. - 2.3.
+- 2.6.
+Matthew Hamlyn noted that the Audit Committee should be made aware of the distinctions between the different types of body. - 2.7.
 Joan Miller said that the issue she had previously raised, of a high level of initiatives across the House putting pressure on available resources, was getting worse rather than better.
-Senior managers were stretched because of the number of programmes. - 2.4.
+Senior managers were stretched because of the number of programmes. - 2.8.
 John Pullinger said that there were currently serious risks facing the CPIMF programme.
 During December, the CPIMF Board would be considering options for delivering the benefits of the programme at an affordable cost.
 He hoped that the level of risk would fall in the New Year once resourcing issues with the programme had been addressed.
 CPIMF needed to be delivered on time as a replacement for PIMS was vital for core work, as well as key to the savings programme.
-He noted that it might be necessary to resubmit the business case for CPIMF. - 2.5.
+He noted that it might be necessary to resubmit the business case for CPIMF.

+2.9.
 Robert Rogers reported that at its last meeting the Liaison Committee had been very critical of the possible effect of the savings programme upon support for select committees, and had also criticised cuts to the select committee travel budget.
 DCCS resources continued to be stretched, notably in the Committee Office, where demand had increased with the creation of the Armed Forces Bill Committee and the need to support the Joint Committee on the National Security Strategy.